ajbute/robonetworx/README.md

 # RoboNetworX
-A simple and intuitive mobile application for FRC teams to network and chat.
+A simple and intuitive web application for FRC teams to network and chat.